Frequently asked questions

 It is important to responsibly dispose of any unused or expired medications.
 The U.S. Food and Drug Administration outlines ways to safely dispose of your medications.
 Visit the Drugs section at www.fda.gov/Drugs/ResourcesForYou/Consumers to read about the importance of safe medication disposal practices.
 You can also learn more by reading the handouts in your Ardon Health welcome packet.

 Please visit the Dispose My Meds website at disposemymeds.org to find a medication disposal program near you.

 - What happens if my drug is not available at your pharmacy?

-A patient care advocate will let you know if Ardon Health is out of, or doesn't carry, the medication you need.
-He or she will also connect you with a pharmacy that has your prescribed drug in stock.
-We will make sure that you get your medication in a timely manner.
+A patient care advocate will let you know if Ardon Health is out of or does not carry the medication you need.
+They will also connect you with a pharmacy that has your prescribed medication in stock.
+We will work to make sure that you get your medication in a timely manner.

 - What if there is a recall on my medication?

-If there is a recall on your medication, an Ardon Health patient care advocate will notify you and walk you through what to do next.
+An Ardon Health pharmacist will contact you if there is a recall on your medication that could impact your health.
+They will walk you through what to do next.

 - How can I learn more about my medication or condition?

 Give us a call.
 We will connect you with a qualified pharmacist to help you better understand your medication and condition.
 We also have many educational materials to help you learn about these topics on your own.
 We are happy to walk you through these materials if you need help.
 Feel free to ask a patient care advocate for help anytime.